 JULY 15–AUGUST 2, 2024.
 Dell’Arte International, Blue Lake, CA.

 This workshop is great for designers, actors, teachers, artisans, cosplayers and mask lovers.
 We will explore the elements that help bring a mask to life in three dimensions.
 How is a character mask different from a disguise mask?
-What mater
+What do different materials offer in terms of design and durability?
+What makes a mask alive onstage?

 Mask Making With Everyday Materials